fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Beast will come out at that time. and it will leave marks on people as believer or non-believer.

-The Beast of the Earth (Arabic: دَابَّة الأَرْض, romanized: Dābbat al-Arḍ), in Islamic eschatology, will be one of the signs of the coming of the Last Day.
+The Beast of the Earth (Dābbat al-Arḍ), in Islamic eschatology, will be one of the signs of the coming of the Last Day.
 It will appear before or after the sun rises in the west, where the Beast will be sighted for the very first time.
 The Beast is mentioned in the Quran (in Sura An-Naml) and is also mentioned in the ahadith, which expand upon the characteristics of the beast.
 Islamic tradition holds that the Beast will precipitate the death of all true believers and the removal of the Quran from the world.
 The Qur'an mentions that the Beast will address the unbelievers and admonish them for their lack of attention towards God:

     And when the Word is fulfilled against them (the unjust), we shall produce from the earth a beast to (face) them: He will speak to them, for that mankind did not believe with assurance in Our Signs.
     Quran 27:82